ifesdjeen/cascading-cassandra/README.md

 # PROJECT IS SEARCHING FOR MAINTAINERS!

 Releases so far have been used in production in multiple companies.
-However, at the moment Alex (@ifesdjeen) doesn't use Cassandra with Hadoop in production anymore.
+However, at the moment Alex (@ifesdjeen) doesn't use Cascading in production anymore.
 Therefore, keeping project up to date is hard and is nearly impossible, since there's a lot of quircks and small things that go wrong with every release of both Hadoop and Cassandra.